Chapter One: Seeds of Doubt

-I look over at Katya, who has her elbow propped up on the counter, leaning her head on her hand, listening closely.
+I look over at Katya, who has her elbow propped up on the counter, leaning her head on her hand, listening closely as her jade green painted nails lightly tap her cheek.
 My thinking has always been to go with bad news first; I find you remember the positive things more that way.

 “Bad news, I guess?”
-I say slowly as he nods.
+I frown as he nods.

 Where is this going?

 Ryker is the current the Spirit of Fire.
 I’ve never formally met him, but he seemed nice from the few times I had seen him in passing.
 His eyes were an interesting shade of blue, like the bottom of the ocean.
 I don’t think he knows who I am though.

 “Yeah, what about him?”
 I raise an eyebrow.